 Japanese Southern Expeditionary Army

-The Southern Expeditionary Army was responsible for executing the major land operations of the Centrifugal Offensive by which Japan hoped to seize southeast Asia before the Allies could react.
+The Southern Expeditionary Army was responsible for executing the major ground operations of the Centrifugal Offensive by which Japan hoped to seize southeast Asia before the Allies could react.
 This offensive was completely successful, achieving all of its objectives ahead of schedule and at smaller loss than anticipated.
+Southern Expeditionary Army was subsequently renamed Southern Army.

 The location of 21 Division, the area army reserve, is uncertain.
 Morton places it still in North China until 20 January 1942.